nitinja/server-rfid-monitor/README.md

-## React Redux Complete Application Template with Auth and Users Management
+## RFID-Enabled Server Monitor App

 You need to Bring your own backend (BYOB).
-Node sample backend for auth and crud will be provided.
+Sample Data for simulation will be provided.

-## Tech Stack: Frontend
+## Tech Stack:

--   React, bootstrapped with `create-react-app`
--   Redux for state management
+- React
--   Typescript for types & compile ime error detection
+- Typescript
 - Formik for forms handling
--   Prettier, eslint (`typescript plugin` already configured) for code standards
+- Tslint, Prettier for code standards
 - Husky pre-commit hook
 - Ant Design component library
--   Test cases (coming)
--   Docker for deployment image

 ## TODO